Battle of Urfa (1480): Background and battle

 The Mamluk Sultanate was one of the external threats of Aq Qoyunlu, whose ruler was Sultan Ya'qub Beg.
-The Mamluk sultan, Qaitbay, took the advantage of the death of Aq Qoyunlu's previous sultan, Uzun Hasan, and sent a army led by Pecheneg commander Yashbak al-Zahiri to invade Diyar Bakr. al-Zahiri, in 1480, crossed the Euphrates River and began the siege of Urfa.
+The Mamluk sultan, Qaitbay, took the advantage of the death of Aq Qoyunlu's previous sultan, Uzun Hasan, and sent an army led by Pecheneg commander Yashbak al-Zahiri to invade Diyar Bakr. al-Zahiri, in 1480, crossed the Euphrates River and began the siege of Urfa.
 Sultan Ya'qub was soon informed about this and sent an army under the command of Bayindir Beg, Sulayman Beg Bijan, and Sufi Khalil Beg Mawsilu to protect Urfa.
 The Mamluk soldiers, who learned about the approach of the Aq Qoyunlu's troops, advised al-Zahiri to retreat, but he did not listen to them.
 Thus, the Mamluk army appeared before the Aq Qoyunlu army.
 The right side of the Mamluk army was commanded by Gansu Yakhyavi (the head of Damascus), the left side was commanded by Ozdemir (the Head of Aleppo) and the central side of the army was commanded by al-Zahiri.
 The battle ended with the victory of Aq Qoyunlu, during which the Mamluk troops were completely defeated. al-Zahiri, Gansu Yakhyavi and Ozdemir were taken prisoners. al-Zahiri was executed and his head was sent to Sultan Ya'qub.
 The Mamluk Sultanate, after this battle, received a heavy blow, and after the loss of the commanders of the troops, the state was greatly weakened.

 Among the casualties were the Tripoli deputy Berdibek, one of emirs of ten Janibek, the skilled archer Suzar al-Ashrafi, Amir of Aleppo Toktamish al-Khushqadami, and Suleiman Bey, a relative of Shah Suwar.